Introducing the Simpler Annual Statement

 By turning small print into another way to help

-We’ve cut an annual statement that might have been seventeen pages down to just two, and we’ve turned robotic small print into helpful and reassuring messages.
+We’ve cut an annual statement that might have been 17 pages down to just 2, and we’ve turned robotic small print into helpful and reassuring messages.

 By challenging the industry to do better